Skip to main content

 • Moderate evidence5 studies

-Across 5 studies, 3 reported beneficial effects (one moderate, two small) and 2 found neutral effects on reducing oral mucositis severity.
-Most evidence comes from clinical populations with cancer, particularly head and neck cancer patients undergoing radiotherapy or chemoradiotherapy.
-The median study duration was 49 days, and the most-studied dose was 5 g of L-glutamine (in one RCT), though dose information was limited across the included papers.
+Across 5 studies, 3 reported beneficial effects of L-glutamine on reducing oral mucositis severity, with effect sizes ranging from small to moderate; 2 studies found neutral effects.
+The evidence is drawn from clinical populations, primarily patients with cancer undergoing treatment, with a median study duration of 49 days.
+The most-studied dose was 5 g of L-glutamine (in one study), though dosing information was limited.

 Product match